Other major reasons to serve this airport

 Birmingham Airport is keen to incentivise the establishment and growth of services that provide passengers with a wider choice of destination.
 The airport also has a host of marketing initiatives such as a dedicated sales team, e-mail database and website, which are available for the promotion of new services.

-Birmingham is the second largest city in the UK, with over 1m inhabitants.
+Birmingham is the second largest city in the UK, with over one million inhabitants.

 - 30 minute catchment = 2.9m